 Sheet pan chocolate peanut butter oatmeal cookie bars are simple to whip up, incredibly yummy, and can easily feed a crowd.
-In addition, these easy cookies are a total fan favorite!
+In addition, these easy no-bake cookies are a total fan favorite!

 I have a major thing for cookie bars.
 I love the simplicity of a great cookie bar.
 Sometimes, you just don’t want to scoop out two dozen cookie balls, one by one.
 And trust me, when it comes to cookies, especially great cookies like these campy chocolate peanut butter oatmeal cookies, no one cares what shape or form the cookies take, so long as they get to devour them, and stat.

 Cookie bars also feed a crowd, which is perfect for SO many occasions.
 And because these sheet pan chocolate peanut butter oatmeal cookie bars in particular are one of those recipes that just turns out well every time – soft and chewy and rich and delicious – it’s a great standby dessert to make in a pinch any time you need to take a dessert to a gathering, serve up something sweet for a crowd, have a snack for a playdate, or add in a dessert at a party of your own.
 Also, I love gifting these bars since they stack up nicely.